3TUSK/Temp-l10n/README.md

 #### Permission
 ![Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.](https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png)
 The TemporaryLocalization Resourcepack is licensed under [CC-BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 A copy of full license legalcode can be found [here](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode).

+This repository has explicit permission of adapting contents from this repository to [TartaricAcid's repository](https://github.com/TartaricAcid/Minecraft-Mod-Language-Package).

 By using this work you are agree to obey the terms associated in the license.
 If you have a license issue, please open a issue here.